Could Menopause Change Your Taste and Smell?

 Pink Lady® Apple and Carrot Menopause Cake

-Although it won’t quash every symptom, our Pink Lady® Menopause Cake is an excellent source of phytoestrogens which have been shown to help some women (not all!) with hot flushes.
+Although it won’t quash every symptom, our Pink Lady® Menopause recipes are a sweet treat and could even help with your hot flushes.

 Category: Dessert